oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Device, Device to Host and Device to Device.
 The data marshalling API can be scheduled as asynchronous operations or can be synchronized with kernel execution through command queues.
-Data coherency is maintained by the driver with out any explicit involement from the application.
+Data coherency is maintained by the driver without any explicit involvement from the application.

 Inter-Process Communication
 ---------------------------

 The API allows sharing of memory objects across different device processes.
-Since each process has it's own virtual address space, there is no guarantee that the same virtual address will be available when the memory object is shared in new process.
+Since each process has its own virtual address space, there is no guarantee that the same virtual address will be available when the memory object is shared in new process.
 There are a set of APIs that makes it easier to share the memory objects with ease.